Amy Leonard, Director of Undergraduate Studies

 Whom can I contact for more information about the history major?

 All faculty members in the Department will be happy to talk with you about the major.
-The Director of Undergraduate Studies, currently Professor Tommaso Astarita, is the person coordinating the major program as a whole: he can be reached at 7-5860 or at email@example.com.
-His office is ICC 621 and he welcomes all visitors.
+The Director of Undergraduate Studies, currently Professor Amy Leonard, coordinates the major program as a whole: she can be reached at Amy.Leonard@georgetown.edu.
+Her office is ICC 612 and she welcomes all visitors.

 You may also contact current History majors.